kazelise/moderndb/README.md

     *   **Export Data**:
         *   Click the "Export Data" button to download the current dataset as a CSV file.
     *   **AI Commands**:
-        *   **Fetch Models**: Click "Fetch Models" under the "AI Assistant" card.
-Currently, it's hardcoded to a specific Qwen model.
-        *   **Select Model**: Choose a model from the dropdown list.
-        *   **Set Model**: Click "Set Model" to activate the selected AI model.
-        *   **Enter Query**: Type your data request in natural language (e.g., "add a new user with name John and age 30", "show all users older than 25") into the AI input bar at the bottom and press Enter or click the send button.
+        *   Type your data request in natural language (e.g., "add a new user with name John and age 30", "show all users older than 25") into the AI input bar at the bottom and press Enter or click the send button.
         *   The AI will attempt to translate your query into a JSON command, which is then converted to a terminal command and executed.
 Both the AI's suggested JSON and the executed command will appear in the terminal.
     *   **Terminal Commands**:
         *   Type commands directly into the "Terminal Input" field under the "Terminal" card and press Enter or click "Execute".